pingcap/ossinsight/docs/js-framework/01-deep-insight-into-js-framework-2021.md

 ---
-title: "Landscape 2021"
+title: "JavaScript Framework Repos Landscape 2021"
 image: /img/jsframework.png
 ---

-## Landscape 2021

 ![](/img/jsframework.png)

+## JavaScript Framework Repos Landscape 2021

-In this chapter, we will share with you some of the top JavaScript Framework(JSF) repos on GitHub in 2021 measured by different metrics including the number of stars, PRs, contributors, countries, regions and so on.
+In this chapter, we will share with you some of **the top JavaScript Framework repos(JSF repos) on GitHub in 2021** measured by different metrics including the number of stars, PRs, contributors, countries, regions and so on.
 Note:
 1. You can move your cursor onto any of the repository bars/lines on the chart and get the exact number.
 2. The SQL commands below each chart are what we use on our TiDB Cloud to get the analytical results.
 Try those SQL commands by yourselves on TiDB Cloud with this [10-minute tutorial](https://ossinsight.io/_/more/analyze-github-events-on-tidb-cloud-in-10-minutes).

-## Star histories of top JavaScript Frameworks repos（2011 - 2021）
+## Star histories of top JavaScript Frameworks repos since 2011

 The number of stars is often thought of as a measure of whether a github repository is popular or not.
 We sort all JavaScript framework repositories from github by the total number of historical stars since 2011.
 For visualizing the results more intuitively, we show the top 10 open source databases by using an interactive line chart.